geek/fioparse/README.md

 First, create a fio output file that uses the `--minimal` or terse output mode.
-It is also recommended that this file was generated with a fio argument for `--status-interval=` argument set so that there is output at every output.
+It is also recommended that this file was generated with a fio argument for `--status-interval=` argument set so that there is output at every interval.

 Convert the output file to a csv by running